 Hours and fees (approximate)

-The site is open daily, roughly from mid-morning to late afternoon, with shorter hours than you might expect for a natural attraction, so it is not a place to arrive late.
-Entry is a modest fee, in the range of a few tens of pesos per adult, usually collected at the gate.
-Treat these as approximate.
-The exact hours and price are verified separately and carry confirmation dates as we lock them in.
+The site opens daily, roughly mid-morning to late afternoon — shorter hours than you would expect for an outdoor attraction, so this is not a place to roll up at 4pm and assume you are fine.
+Entry is a modest fee, in the range of a few tens of pesos per adult (approximate), collected at the gate, with a small extra charge for parking.
+Bring cash for it.
+Treat every figure here as approximate; the exact current hours and price are verified separately and carry confirmation dates as we lock them in.

 How long to allow

-Be realistic.
-The core visit, walking down into the ravine, crossing the two suspension footbridges and taking your photos, runs well under an hour.
-Even at a slow pace with a snack stop you are looking at an hour to 90 minutes.
-This is a half-day stop at most, best combined with Huasca.
+Be realistic and you will not be disappointed.
+The core visit — walking down into the ravine, crossing the two suspension footbridges, shooting your photos and looking up at the column wall — runs well under an hour.
+Even at a slow pace with a stall snack and a detour to the viewpoints, you are looking at 60 to 90 minutes.
+This is a half-day stop at most, and it pairs naturally with Huasca de Ocampo up the hill and Hacienda Santa María Regla right next door.

 Best time of day

 Come early.
-The bridges are the photo everyone wants, and by late morning tour groups queue to cross the narrow spans, especially on weekends and holidays.
-Arriving near opening gets you quieter bridges, softer light and cooler air.
+The bridges are the shot everyone wants, and by late morning tour groups queue to shuffle across the narrow spans, especially on weekends and holidays.
+Arriving near opening buys you quieter bridges, softer light down in the shaded gorge, and cooler air before the afternoon rain builds in wet season.
+If you can only come on a weekend, be at the gate when it opens or accept the crowd.

 What to bring

-• Cash in small bills for entry and any parking or snacks.
-Card payment is not reliable here.
+- Cash in small bills for entry, parking and any snacks.
+Card payment is not reliable out here.

-• Grippy shoes.
-The paths and steps down into the ravine get slick after rain.
+- Grippy shoes.
+The steps and paths down into the ravine get slick after rain, and the basalt is hard and uneven.

-• A light rain layer in the July to October wet season, when the waterfall is full but afternoon showers roll in.
+- A light rain layer for the July-to-October wet season, when the waterfall is full but afternoon showers roll through.